QuantEcon/lecture-python-intro/lectures/eigen_II.md

 (perron-frobe)=
 ### The Perron-Frobenius Theorem

-For a nonnegative matrix $A$ the behavior of $A^k$ as $k \to \infty$ is controlled by the eigenvalue with the largest absolute value, often called the **dominant eigenvalue**.
+For a square nonnegative matrix $A$, the behavior of $A^k$ as $k \to \infty$ is controlled by the eigenvalue with the largest absolute value, often called the **dominant eigenvalue**.

-For a matrix nonnegative square matrix $A$, the Perron-Frobenius Theorem characterizes certain properties of the dominant eigenvalue and its corresponding eigenvector.
+For any such matrix $A$, the Perron-Frobenius Theorem characterizes certain properties of the dominant eigenvalue and its corresponding eigenvector.

 ```{prf:Theorem} Perron-Frobenius Theorem